aesthetic-AI-wizard/aesthetic-AI-wizard/README.md

 some sort of consciousness engineering.

 Aligning AI to have a partially similar aesthetics to humanity's best aesthetics is the most important way to shape the universe to our aesthetics.
 I do not mean making something that just follows orders.
 Humanity has very bad morals, and will give horrible orders.
 Evolution gave us many negative traits, we actively seek to harm others.
 I mean alignment more as mindspace design.
-Ideally asymettrically
+Ideally asymettrically beautiful mindspace deisgn, so bad actors cannot use your research for themselves.

 2: Plans
 I'm not a good perosn.
 My entire life is mostly things I regret.
 I'm very lazy, inconsiderate, stupid, weak.
-A combination of narcissism and self hatred.
-I'm trying to fix it though.
+A combination of day-dreaming narcissism and self hating inferiority complex.
+But I have a value system and a view of the world and I want to act on it right?
+Long term thinking is hubris and I want to be careful.
+I'm mostly just an ineffective autist trying to follow some of the e/a values.
+AI alignment is my moonshot probably.
+Right now as a college student I'm focusing on understanding the frontier of how AI model architectures work and some interpretability/alignment research.
+Maybe I'll see if I can do something cool and contribute a little during vacation.
+Meanwhile I want to at least spend some effort on backup plans.
+I don't want to be completely useless even before AGI happens xd.
+I'll probably try to get good at coding / ml stuff to get a job or make some apps/games to create some beauty and donate some money.
+Specifically this quater I really want to at least work nine hours a day on these stuff beyond going to class cause I had really low will power for years.

+Farewell human or ai reader uwu